 - Secret US Justice Department filming of members of the international Lysine Cartel may be found on YouTube.

-Competition authorities are generally reluctant to intervene in a market unless it is clear that there is a major problem which will not be corrected, within a reasonable time, as a result of competition from new entrants to the market and/or innovation and new technologies.
+Competition authorities are generally reluctant to intervene in a market unless it is clear that there is a major failure or problem which will not be corrected, within a reasonable time, as a result of competition from new entrants to the market and/or innovation and new technologies.
 Microsoft, for instance, was once the target of sustained attack by US competition authorities, but its behaviour was eventually constrained as a result of growing competition from Apple and others.

 It can be quite hard to decide whether a company has (or merging companies will have) sufficient market power to justify the prohibition of a merger, or a finding that a company has a dominant position.
 One helpful approach is the hypothetical monopolist test which seeks to identify the smallest range of goods or services within which a hypothetical monopolist could impose a profitable significant increase in price.
 Having identified such a market, the authority can then decide whether the company’s share of that market is high enough to cause concern.
 By way of example, the market for iron ore could certainly be monopolised, for there are no close substitutes.
 So the CMA would be very unlikely to permit a merger which created a company which controlled, say 75% of that market.
 But it would be hard to monopolise the market for, say, English eating apples because customers would probably respond to a price rise by switching to other apples or other fruit.
 A merger in that sector would therefore be more likely to be allowed.
 Further detail is here.